MaterializeInc/materialize/doc/user/content/integrations/rust.md

     name: "Rust"
 ---

 Materialize is **wire-compatible** with PostgreSQL, which means that Rust applications can use common PostgreSQL clients to interact with Materialize.
-In this guide, we'll use the [`tokio-postgres`](https://docs.rs/tokio-postgres/0.7.2/tokio_postgres/) crate to connect to Materialize and issue SQL commands.
+In this guide, we'll use the [`postgres-openssl`](https://docs.rs/postgres-openssl/latest/postgres_openssl/) crate (the TLS support for [`tokio-postgres`](https://crates.io/crates/tokio-postgres) via `openssl`) to connect to Materialize and issue SQL commands.

 ## Connect

-To connect to Materialize using `tokio-postgres`:
+To connect to Materialize using `postgres-openssl`:

 ```rust
 use openssl::ssl::{SslConnector, SslMethod, SslVerifyMode};